neilsly/WVDWorkshop/5 - Create a host pool and assign pooled remote apps.md

    When you configure **Virtual Network** please specify the vnet that was created in Step 1 it should end with wvd1-vnet

+   When you configure **Domain Administrator** please specify the adadmin account using the format you specified in Step 1 Ad Domain Name

+   WHen you configure **Virtual Machine Administrator account** please specify username localadm and the same strong password you have been using

    ![This is where you will find your custom image to add to the host pool.](images/hostpoolgallery.png)

    >**Note**: Selecting this image is very important.
 You will need the Microsoft 365 for assigning apps in this exercise.